-With such a bright career path, people may assume that Philip always dreamt of being a mixologist.
+With such a bright career path, people may assume that Phillip always dreamt of being a mixologist.
 This was definitely not the case.
 In fact, the liquor enthusiast is a trained interior decorator.
-It was by mere chance that Philip got his start at the bar in 2006.
+It was by mere chance that Phillip got his start at the bar in 2006.
 From there, he realised his innate skill, not only for serving up the finest mixes, but also he kept patrons fully engaged while they were at the bar, ensuring they had the best experience.
 His nickname, ‘Casanova’ was also coined at the bar.
 “One day while I was behind the bar serving some ladies, they told me I am a true gentleman and a real Casanova.
 I did some research to see what that meant and liked the moniker,” he said.

 Among the many titles he holds, Phillip is the Gold Medal Award-winning Taste of the Caribbean Bartender of the Year.
 He described the experience of being able to compete on such a level as “enlightening”.
 Antoine shared, “What was enlightening for me was seeing all these teams, all these people in one arena with one common goal: to showcase their cuisine and to basically give you a taste, a feel of what we have to offer in the Caribbean individually and as a group.”

-Philip’s passion for his craft, his love of travel and his pride of his country have taken him all over the world.
-From Ireland to London to Canada and more, travelling to compete and develop his craft, even more, are top priorities on Philip’s list.
+Phillip’s passion for his craft, his love of travel and his pride of his country have taken him all over the world.
+From Ireland to London to Canada and more, travelling to compete and develop his craft, even more, are top priorities on Phillip’s list.
 He noted, “I want the experience so I travel a lot...I always wanted a job where I could get to travel the world and experience various cultures,” he said.
 While sharing about an encounter he had with American celebrity lawyer, Sandford Rubenstein, Phillip said, “I stood proudly in a Culinary Jacket with the word #Barbados adorning my chest and it was there I felt the joy of literally taking my craft and country to new heights.”

 Phillip’s patriotism is uniquely highlighted in his choice of ingredients.
 His selections often feature Bajan spices and other options which others might shy away from using in beverages.
 So far, Phillip’s most ingenious experimentation maybe a cocktail in which he highlighted the Sargassum seaweed which is occasionally found on the island’s shores and reefs.
 He did admit, however, that it was definitely a challenge as the Sargassum has a powerful saline taste.